sojohnnysaid/ngrok-tunnel-gui/README.md

 ```

 ## 🎮 How to Use
-Enter your desired local port that you want to expose to the internet.
+- Enter your auth token and static domain
-Click 'Start' to initialize the ngrok tunnel.
+- Click 'Start' to initialize the ngrok tunnel.

 ## 🐍 Quick Local Python Server Setup
 For testing purposes, you can use the included Python server setup in the quick-local-python-server directory.
 Follow the instructions there to set up a quick local server running on port 8080 using Flask.
 This allows you to test the ngrok tunnel effectively.